-Over 20,000 Mulloway have been released as part of a project focused on restoring Mulloway stocks in the mid-west coast region and throughout the lower west coast of WA, and provides an opportunity to better understand the species’ movement patterns.
-Recreational fishers have collected Mulloway fin clip samples from along the west coast to determine genetic distribution of the species.
+More than 20,000 mulloway have been released as part of a project focused on restoring mulloway stocks in the Mid West and throughout the lower west coast of WA.
+It provides an opportunity to better understand the species’ movement patterns.
+Recreational fishers have collected mulloway fin clip samples from along the west coast to determine genetic distribution of the species.

 Trout stocking takes place every year to replenish popular freshwater fishing rivers and dams.
 Trout are stocked in three discrete age classes: